MicroEJ/docs/VEEPortingGuide/eventQueue.rst

     +--------------+----------+---------------------------------------------------+
     ...
     +-----------------------------------------------------------------------------+
-    |                  Extended Data for extended events (32)                     | (x integers)
+    |                  Extended Data for extended events (32)                     | (Length bytes)
     +-----------------------------------------------------------------------------+

 Format explanation:

-- `Extended` (1 bit): event's kind flag (0 for non-extended event, 1 for extended event).
+- `Extended` (1 bit): event kind flag (0 for standard event, 1 for extended event).
-- `Type` (7 bits): event's type, which allows to find the corresponding event queue listener.
+- `Type` (7 bits): event type, which allows to find the corresponding event queue listener.
 - `Length` (24 bits): length of the data in bytes (for extended events only).
-- `Data` (24 bits): non-extended event's data (for non-extended events only).
+- `Data` (24 bits): standard event data (for standard events only).
-- `Extended data` (``Length`` bytes): extended event's data (for extended events only).
+- `Extended data` (``Length`` bytes): extended event data (for extended events only).

 .. _event_queue_listener:

 Event Queue listener
 --------------------

-The user can register some listeners to the Event Queue.
+An application can register listeners to the Event Queue.
-Each listener is registered with an event type.
+Each listener is registered for a specific event type.
-The same listener can be registered for several event types, but each event type can only have one listener.
+The same listener can be registered several times for different event types, but each event type can only have one listener.

 When the queue receives an event from the FIFO, it will get the event type and check if it is an extended event.
 Then it will check if a listener is registered for this event type.